damianpereira86/api-automation-agent/README.md

 ## Acknowledgments

-- OpenAI and Anthropic for their AI models
+- OpenAI, Anthropic and DeepSeek for their AI models
 - The Endava Testing Discipline for inspiration and support